Ornate Summer Palace pavilion overlooking Kunming Lake from Longevity Hill, Beijing

 As you walk along the street, you’ll pass by Zhengyangmen, the old southern gate of Beijing’s inner city wall.
 This gate once served as a main entrance to the capital and now stands as a striking reminder of the city’s imperial past.

 Qianmen is lined with a mix of traditional teahouses, souvenir shops, and modern brand stores, all set within beautifully restored architecture.
-Hop on the vintage-style tram if you want a fun ride down the street, or simply wander and soak in the atmosphere.
+Hop on the vintage-style tram for a fun ride down the street, or simply wander and soak up the atmosphere.

 It’s a great place to grab a bite, shop for local goods, or just people-watch in one of Beijing’s most dynamic historic quarters.